Severe Thunderstorm Warning issued for Maricopa, Pinal by NWS - News Break

 Severe Thunderstorm Warning issued for Maricopa, Pinal by NWS

-Effective: 2021-07-09 22:06:00 PDT Expires: 2021-07-09 22:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-07-08 18:04:00 PDT Expires: 2021-07-08 18:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Maricopa; Pinal The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Maricopa County in south central Arizona Pinal County in southeastern Arizona * Until 1045 PM MST. * At 1006 PM MST, severe thunderstorms were located along a line extending from near Apache Junction to near San Tan Valley to near Florence, moving west at 55 mph.
-HAZARD...70 mph wind gusts and nickel size hail.
+Target Area: Maricopa; Pinal The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Maricopa County in south central Arizona Pinal County in southeastern Arizona * Until 630 PM MST. * At 604 PM MST, a severe thunderstorm was located over Queen Valley, or 8 miles southeast of Gold Canyon, moving southwest at 35 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Phoenix, Mesa, Chandler, Gilbert, Tempe, Casa Grande, Apache Junction, Florence, Coolidge, East Mesa, Gold Canyon, Sun Lakes, Maricopa, Queen Creek and Gold Camp. * This includes the following highways AZ Interstate 10 between mile markers 154 and 197.
-AZ Interstate 8 between mile markers 156 and 176.
-US Highway 60 between mile markers 173 and 212.
-HAIL...0.88IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Mesa, Gilbert, Apache Junction, Florence, Gold Canyon, Queen Creek, Gold Camp, Magma, San Tan Valley, Florence Junction, Queen Valley, Kings Ranch and Boyce Thompson Arboretum. * This includes the following highways US Highway 60 between mile markers 201 and 224.
+AZ Route 79 between mile markers 136 and 150.
+HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0